Key takeaways

 Recent legislative changes and FDA approvals of generic insulin and biosimilar insulins have finally begun to lower insulin prices.

-Insulin is a hormone that the body produces to help regulate blood sugar levels.
+Insulin is a hormone produced by the body to help regulate blood sugar levels.
 People with Type 1 diabetes can’t produce their own insulin, so they need insulin injections to survive.
 Many people with Type 2 diabetes also need insulin to stay healthy as the condition progresses.

 Unfortunately, the cost of insulin has long been an issue.
-From 2017 to 2022, the inflation-adjusted cost of insulin increased by 24%, according to a 2022 report from the American Diabetes Association (ADA).
 The good news is that recent legislation and market competition have made this prescription drug more affordable for many Americans.

 How much is insulin without insurance?

-The short answer: Probably $35 or less per month for the insulin itself, plus the cost of diabetes supplies.
+The short answer: Most people without insurance will pay $35 or less per month for insulin itself, plus the cost of diabetes supplies.

-As the ADA report highlighted, insulin has not always been so affordable.
+According to the ADA, insulin has not always been so affordable.
 For years, insulin prices were relentlessly climbing, nearly doubling from 2012–2021, according to the Health Care Cost Institute (HCI).
-But changes to the Medical Drug Rebate Program, along with public pressure and increasing competition from generics and biosimilar insulins, prompted the three major insulin manufacturers in the United States—Eli Lilly, Novo Nordisk, and Sanofi—to introduce price cuts for insulin products while also launching financial assistance programs for eligible patients.
+But changes to the Medical Drug Rebate Program, along with public pressure and increasing competition from generics and biosimilar insulins, prompted the three major insulin manufacturers in the United States (Eli Lilly, Novo Nordisk, and Sanofi) to introduce price cuts for insulin products while also launching financial assistance programs for eligible patients.

 Average cost of insulin per month

-Here is how much most uninsured people with diabetes can expect to pay for insulin in 2025, by manufacturer:
+Here is how much most people with diabetes can expect to pay for insulin in 2026, by manufacturer:

-- Eli Lilly insulins (Basaglar, Humalog, Insulin Lispro, Lyumjev, and Humulin): U.S. residents without Medicare, Medicaid, or other government funded healthcare program, including those without any insurance, can get Lilly insulins for $35 per month with Lily’s Insulin Value Program.
+- Eli Lilly insulins (Basaglar, Humalog, Insulin Lispro, Lyumjev, and Humulin): U.S. residents without insurance can get Lilly insulins for $35 per month through the Lilly Insulin Value Program.

-- Novo Nordisk insulins (Fiasp, Levemir, Novolin, NovoLog, Tresiba, and Xultophy): Some uninsured patients may be able to get Novo Nordisk insulin products free of charge or for $35 per month, depending on eligibility.
+- Novo Nordisk insulins (Awiqli, Fiasp, Novolin, NovoLog, and Tresiba): Some uninsured patients may be able to get Novo Nordisk insulin products free of charge or for $35 per month, depending on eligibility.

 - Non-branded or biosimilar insulins: The cost of any prescription drug can vary depending on your dosage and eligibility for patient assistance programs.
 For insulin products other than the ones listed above, it’s a good idea to ask your prescriber or pharmacist about ways to lower your out-of-pocket insulin cost.